duncanlew/Readwise-to-Omnivore-Importer/README.md

 # Readwise to Omnivore importer

-The "Readwise to Omnivore Importer" is a custom tool built using Rust to import articles from Readwise Reader to Omnivore.
+The "Readwise to Omnivore Importer" is a custom tool developed using Rust to facilitate the import of articles from Readwise Reader into
+Omnivore.
 It uses a CSV file exported from Readwise Reader using the [web interface](https://blog.readwise.io/p/f8c0f71c-fe5f-4025-af57-f9f65c53fed7/#howdoigenerateacsvofallmysaveddocuments).
-The importer parses this CSV file and imports all the data into Omnivore.
-An extra check is built into the tool to validate if a URL still exists before importing it into Omnivore.
+The importer parses this CSV file, ensuring all data is transferred to Omnivore.
+Additionally, a verification check is run to confirm the existence of a URL before importing it into Omnivore.
 This is done to avoid polluting your Omnivore library with broken links.
-The tool also provides clear logging results and a summary of the import process.
+Furthermore, the tool provides clear logging results and a summary of the import process.

 ## Features